edidiesky/Blog-Arcjet/README.md

 # DEVELOPMENT PROCESS OF ENVITAB BLOG SHOWCASING ARCJET.IO INFLUENCE

-Welcome to the demonstration of Building a Secure Next.js Blog with Next-Auth, Fly.io and Arcjet - HackMD hackmd.io
+Welcome to the demonstration of building a Secure Next.js Blog with Next-Auth, Fly.io and Arcjet - HackMD hackmd.io

 ## DEVELOPING OF NEXT AUTH